 Resident Freshman Premier Scholarships - An application for admission complete with self reported High School GPA, rank (if applicable), test scores (sent from the testing company) and MSU Premier Scholarship application are necessary.

-Montana State University will offer millions of dollars in scholarships and grants to talented Montana freshmen who apply for admission for the fall of 2016.
-Many scholarships will be awarded through the new MSU Premier Scholarship Program.
-These awards will be targeted toward Montana Freshmen who show academic promise based upon ACT and/or SAT scores and grade point average.
+Montana State University will offer millions of dollars in scholarships and grants to talented Montana freshmen who enter MSU in 2017/2018 through the MSU Premier Scholarship Program.
+These awards will be targeted toward Montana Freshmen who show academic promise based upon ACT and/or SAT scores, grade point average and class rank (if applicable).
 Financial need, leadership experience, activities and honors may also be considered.
 These awards will be applied toward tuition only.